willothy/nvim-colorizer.lua/README.md

         -- parsers can contain values used in |user_default_options|
         sass = { enable = false, parsers = { "css" }, }, -- Enable sass colors
         virtualtext = "■",
+        -- update color values even if buffer is not focused -- example use: cmp_menu, cmp_docs
+        always_update = false
       },
       -- all the sub-options of filetypes apply to buftypes buftypes = {},